cfengine/documentation/manuals/design-center/integrating-mission-portal-with-git.markdown

 reports come back, until the policy from git is copied into `/var/cfengine/masterfiles` on your policy server.

-The following steps show how to configure ´cf-agent´ on the policy server to pull from git every time it runs (by default every 5 minutes).
+The following steps show how to configure `cf-agent` on the policy server to pull from git every time it runs (by default every 5 minutes).

 1. On a working copy of your git repository, add the promise to update from git.